Five Effective Training Tips For New Employees

 Before you start training your new hire, it’s vital that you figure out exactly what it is that you want them to learn.
 If you don’t, then you’re only going to end up wasting time and money teaching them information that is of no use at all.
-Write down a list of all of the skills and information that they need to complete their job, and then work out ways to teach this to them.
+With Kennected you can write down a list of all of the skills and information that they need to complete their job, and then work out ways to teach this to them.

 - Remember The Tour

 When you’re planning your employee training, it’s important that you remember to fit in some time to give them a tour of the office.
 This will probably be most effective at the start of the day before you do anything else.
 Doing this means that they won’t have to stop and ask someone where to go every time they need to use the bathroom, grab a coffee, or get a pen.

 No two trainees are the same, which means that no two trainees are going to learn in the same way.
 Because of this, it’s important that you have a few different training methods that you could use, such as presentations, a corporate video, quizzes, manuals, and more.
 Switching things up also makes training a lot more interesting, both for you and your new hire.